IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ## Non-PvD-aware Host Behavior

-As the PvD Option has a new option code, non-PvD-aware hosts will simply ignore the PvD Option and all the options it contains.
+As the PvD Option has a new option code, non-PvD-aware hosts will simply ignore the PvD Option and all the options it contains (see section 4.2 of {{?RFC4861}}.
 This ensure the backward compatibility required in Section 3.3 of {{?RFC7556}}.
 This behavior allows for a mixed-mode network with a mix of PvD-aware and non-PvD-aware hosts coexist.